Robert Sopuck: 2015 federal election

 In the summer of 2014, Sopuck was confirmed as the Conservative candidate for the new riding of Dauphin—Swan River—Neepawa.
 Despite the Conservatives losing almost 40 percent of their seats nationally, Sopuck comfortably won the riding for the Conservatives with over 46 percent of the vote.

 42nd Canadian Parliament

-With the Conservatives being elected as the Official Opposition and Rona Ambrose being elected as interim Leader, on November 20, 2015, Sopuck was appointed as the Critic for Wildlife Conservation and Parks Canada.
+With the Conservatives being elected as the Official Opposition and Rona Ambrose being elected as interim Leader, on November 20, 2015, Sopuck was appointed the Critic for Wildlife Conservation and Parks Canada.

 Sopuck did not run for re-election in the 2019 federal election.

 Awards

 In February 2008, Sopuck was awarded the Outdoor Heritage Award from the Manitoba Wildlife Federation.
-The award thanked him “For protecting and enhancing our hunting heritage and passing on these traditions in good health to future generations.”
+The award thanked him "For protecting and enhancing our hunting heritage and passing on these traditions in good health to future generations."

 In 2013, Sopuck was awarded the Queen's Diamond Jubilee Medal.
 It was awarded to "honour significant contributions and achievements by Canadians."

 In June 2014, Sopuck received the Canadian Wildlife Federation's Past Presidents' Award, which is awarded to "elected legislators for their contributions to the conservation of wildlife in Canada."

-Personal

-He currently resides on his farm in the Sandy Lake area of Manitoba with his wife, Caroline.
-He has two children and three grandchildren.